 Tax on directors’ loans

-- reimbursement of money that you have previously paid into or loaned to the company
+- Reimbursement of money you’ve previously paid into or loaned to the company

 If you borrow money from your company or lend money to the company, you must record the payments and repayments in a ‘director’s loan account’.